flicstar/editing-codes/guide.md

 ### Step Two: Include the code in your feedback

 1. Preface your editing feedback with the code.
-2. Link to the explainer page for that code, or the full list of [codes](codes.md).
-3. Explain your comments or suggestions.

-You don't need to explain the writing principle, because this is encapsulated by the semantic editing code.
+2. Explain your comments or suggestions.
+You don't need to explain the writing principle in your feedback, because this is encapsulated by the semantic editing code.

+You can link to the explainer page for each code as you use it, or you can tell the author you're editing using these [codes](codes.md) and share link to the full list.

 ## Examples

-In GitHub, use the code followed by a colon:
+### Link each code

 > [QUOTE](flow-and-sections/quote.md): Consider adding a quote here to support to your point.

-In Google Docs, use the code then start your feedback on a new line:
+### Link to the full list

+> Hey!
+Loved your work on this case study.
+I used these [codes](codes.md) while I was editing.
+Let me know if you have any questions.